Angger Dimas

 Raden Angger Dimas Riyanto (born 1 March 1988) professionally known as Angger Dimas, is an Indonesian electronic musician, DJ and music producer from Jakarta, Indonesia.
-Angger Dimas student of 34 Senior High School, Jakarta & 68 Junior High School, Jakarta, started playing guitar at age 7 and first became active in the Jakarta club scene in 2009.
+Angger Dimas was a student of 34 Senior High School, Jakarta & 68 Junior High School, Jakarta.
+He started playing guitar at age 7 and first became active in the Jakarta club scene in 2009.
 He is the #1 DJ of Indonesia according to thedjlist.com.

+Personal life

+Angger was married to Tamara Tyasmara, a film star, in 2017.
+They had a son, Raden Andante Khalif Pramudityo (2017–2024), and divorced in 2021.